• Skip to main content

 Making savory zucchini muffins in a muffin pan.

-• How do I grate zucchini for baking?
-I recommend shredding zucchini using the small or "fine" side of a box grater.
-The smaller pieces melt right into muffins as they bake.
-A larger grate also works but adds a more noticeable texture.
-Here's the box grater I use: Amazon: OXO Good Grips Box Grater
+Grating zucchini for muffins - I recommend shredding zucchini using the small or "fine" side of a box grater.
+The smaller pieces melt right into the zucchini muffins as they bake.
+A larger grate will work but adds a noticeable texture to your finished muffins.
+Here's the grater I use for my zucchini: OXO Good Grips Box Grater

 Savory zucchini muffins in rows on a cooling rack.